radicamc/supreme-spoon/README.md

  - Stage 1: Detector Level Processing
  - Stage 2: Spectroscopic Processing
  - Stage 3: 1D Spectral Extraction
- - Stage 4: Light Curve Fitting
+ - Stage 4: Light Curve Fitting (optional)

 ## Installation Instructions
 The latest release of **supreme-SPOON** can be downloaded from PyPI by running:

     pip install supreme_spoon

+The default pip installation only includes Stages 1 to 3.
+Stage 4 can be included via specifying the following option during installation:

+    pip install supreme_spoon[stage4]

+Note that the radvel package may fail to build during the installation of Stage4.
+If so, simply run ```pip install cython```, and then proceed with the **supreme-SPOON** installation as before.

-or the latest development version can be grabbed from GitHub:
+The latest development version can be grabbed from GitHub (inlcludes all pipeline stages):

     git clone https://github.com/radicamc/supreme-spoon
     cd supreme_spoon